hvdwolf/pimatic-knmi/README.md

 # pimatic-knmi
-Simple python 2 script to retrieve data from KNMI and use it in pimatic
+Simple python (2 & 3 compatible) script to retrieve data from KNMI and use it in pimatic

 You need to change some settings in the top of your script for your pimatic server
 <pre>